ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 \newcommand\tbool{\;\mathsf{TBool}}
 $$

+> In addition to it begin useful, it is also cursed and the curse of the monad is that once you get the epiphany, once you understand - "oh that's what it is" - you lose the ability to explain it to anybody.
+>        -- Douglas Crockford

 # Monadic Interpreters

 The `Either` type class used in both the interpreter and type inference routine for `ABE` is built in to Haskell.
 We used `Either` as a construction for pairs using the convention that constructions with `Right` contain values and constructions with `Left` contain error messages.
 This made it trivial to use a `case` expression to determine what kind of thing is returned by `eval` or `typeof`.